Victor-Grinan-Dev/asterioids/README.md

 # Asterioids

 This is a test of space physics.
+I started this project in 2020 as part of a online class.

 ## Language
 - Python